Budget Glossary and Acronyms

 VACo – Virginia Association of Counties

-Vision Elements – The vision elements were developed by the County Executive and the Senior Management team to address the priorities of the Board of Supervisors and emphasize the County’s commitment to protecting and enriching the quality of life for the people, neighborhoods, and diverse communities of Fairfax County.
+Vision Elements – The vision elements were developed in FY 2005 by the County Executive and the Senior Management team to address the priorities of the Board of Supervisors and emphasize the County’s commitment to protecting and enriching the quality of life for the people, neighborhoods, and diverse communities of Fairfax County.
 There are seven vision elements including: Maintaining Safe and Caring Communities, Building Livable Spaces, Connecting People and Places, Maintaining Healthy Economies, Practicing Environmental Stewardship, Creating a Culture of Engagement and Exercising Corporate Stewardship.

 VRE – Virginia Railway Express